British PM Cameron eyes jet deal ahead of India trade trip

 Cameron will remind the Indian government that the Eurofighter jet - which is partly built in Britain - remains an attractive option if New Delhi decides to review its multi-billion dollar deal to buy 126 French-made Rafale fighters.

-A British government source said on Friday that London had noted that Hollande had not finalised the Rafale fighter jet deal during his own trip.
+A British government source said on Friday that London had noted that Hollande had not finalized the Rafale fighter jet deal during his own trip.

 "Hollande was in India this week and a deal has not been signed so we will want to find out from the Indians how their talks are progressing with the French," the source said.